hmteditors/closed-hmt-22/keystone/KeystonePresentation.md

 ## Paleography and Line Indexing:
 - Take a select number of observations from text and scholia
-	- Assigned uniform resource names, which index the edition to the image of the edited text
+	- Assigned **uniform resource names**, which index the edition to the image of the edited text
 	- Verifiable

 ## Editing: